 Tripoli, 19 January:

-It is still unclear this evening if Minister of Defence Mohammed Mahmoud Al-Bargati was the target of gunfire, that broke out while he was visiting military commanders at the Tobruk Air Force base.
+It is still unclear this evening if Minister of Defence Mohammed Mahmoud Al-Barghathi was the target of gunfire, that broke out while he was visiting military commanders at the Tobruk Air Force base.

 A reporter from the Libyan News Agency (LANA) filed saying the 71 year-old minister had not been targeted.
 It was simply that warning shots had been fired by the minister’s bodyguard, after a dispute between military units at the airport.

-Yet Bargati’s recently-appointed deputy Khalid Sharif, told AFP: “As the minister prepared to leave the airport by car, his bodyguard traded fire with angry soldiers and ex-rebels, but the minister was not hurt.”
+Yet Barghathi’s recently-appointed deputy Khalid Sharif, told AFP: “As the minister prepared to leave the airport by car, his bodyguard traded fire with angry soldiers and ex-rebels, but the minister was not hurt.”

 On 11 January, Khalid Sharif was one of three former revolutionaries chosen by Prime Minister Ali Zeidan to take over deputy-ministerial roles.
 The other two are Abdullah Mansour Zwai, who has become Deputy Minister of the Interior and Mohammed Rajeyli , who has taken on the job of Deputy Minister for Martyrs and Missing Persons.
 These appointments appear designed to win the confidence and backing of former fighters.